prathibha13/Air-Quality-Index-in-India-R-shiny/README.md

 Air pollution is one of the biggest challenges that our country is facing right now.
 It’s all the more important in our country where the common man is not quite familiar with the technical terminologies and measuring units (like ppm /ppb / or µg/mg3).
-Hence the AQI simplifies the understanding of their air quality by decoding the quality in terms of unitless numbers and colour, with each figure and colour representing a different category of associated health risk.
-By knowing which pollutant contributes more that specific pollutant can be reduced from usage.
-By knowing the highest polluted city that city can take measures to avoid the air pollution in future
+Hence the AQI simplifies the understanding of their air quality by decoding the quality in terms of unitless numbers.
+By knowing which pollutant contributes more, that specific pollutant can be reduced from usage.
+By knowing the highest polluted city that city can take measures to avoid the air pollution in future.

 <h3><b>Web Application of the project :</b></h3>
 https://rishab-sarkar.shinyapps.io/AQI-India/